A First-Generation Teen Tests The Bounds Of Family And Faith In 'Hala'

 Hala is precocious in the way that only children often are: She carries herself with a studied, sensitive seriousness and recites Jane Austen aloud with her crush.
 But no amount of literature can prepare her to deal with the complex devastation that comes with learning of her father's affair.
 What I find striking is how Baig conveys what Hala is experiencing when she has so many restrictions on how she can outwardly express her emotions.

 From the moment the film begins, Hala is faced with a challenge.
-She's trying to figure out how to balance her nascent sexuality with the expectations of her Pakistani parents and of Islam.
+She's trying to figure out how to balance her nascent sexuality with the expectations of her Muslim household.
 As the film progresses, she begins to see her mother in a newer and more compassionate light.

 Hala starts to appreciate that Eram's provincialism is more of an unwanted prison than a choice.
 That becomes apparent when the Masoods host a Pakistani couple and their son, Arash, for dinner with the goal of making a match.
 Hala has not been consulted at all, and she barely speaks.
 When Zahid interrupts the dinner table awkwardness by ordering Hala to clear the dishes, her mother unexpectedly objects.
 "Let the child eat," she says in Urdu.
 "Zahid, we're no longer in a time when women do all the work.
 We're not living in Pakistan anymore."
 Overwhelmed, Hala runs out and doesn't return until the next day.